 Brake Life Depends on Your Driving Habits Host: Robert, let's talk about brakes.
 Clearly these…

-Host: …drives, it should be real snappy.
-Yeah, that’s where it’s at.
-Because I’m moving aside.
-So let’s go ahead and get into brakes.
+Host: Let’s go ahead and get into brakes.
 Robert, what are the issues around brakes and brakes service?
 What do people need to know about that?
-Problems you see.
+What are the problems you see?

 Robert: Problems that I see are rotors getting warped.
 Now, in your braking system, we have brake pads.
 And the brake pads squish the rotors, which are, imagine, a disk.
 Now, the pads squish the disk, which slows you down.
 Just to sum it up.

 Host: So the pads are on either side of the rotor, and they’re putting pressure on the rotor, and that’s what slows down the vehicle.

 Robert: Correct.
 It’s a very efficient way of working.
 It works very well.
 But when you are driving a 5000-pound vehicle and you go to slow down, that creates a lot of heat.
 And that heat can cause that metal rotor to literally change its shape.

 Host: It’s going to warp.